INVOLVE YOUR SCHOOL

 GET INVOLVED TODAY

-Empower your staff with a teacher development programme in your school or Hub
+Empower your staff with our award- winning CPD programmes.
+Develop confidence and skills to teach music and singing in your school or Hub

 Inspire pupils with high quality singing and choral projects led by professional experts